ZYYhokkaido/My-webpage/README.md

 # My-webpage
-A homework that asks us to make a simple webpage to introduce ourselves, when I was a junior student at my university.
+A homework that is to make a simple webpage to introduce ourselves, when I was a junior student at my university.
+Lauguage: HTML, CSS, JavaScript